enaeseth/python-fp-growth/Readme.md

 Installation
 ------------

-Installation is simple.
 After downloading and extracting the package, install the module by running `python setup.py install` from within the extracted package directory.
-(If you encounter errors, you may need to run setup with elevated permissions: `sudo python setup.py install`)
+(If you encounter errors, you may need to run setup with elevated permissions:
+`sudo python setup.py install`.)

 Library Usage
 -------------